-Any citizen can ask a court to issue an injunction to enforce the law.
-If the citizen wins, the court is required to award the citizen costs and reasonable attorney's fees; however, if the public body wins, the court can award costs and fees to the public body only if the suit was frivolous or groundless.
+Any person can ask a court to issue an injunction to enforce the law.
+If the person wins, the court is required to award him or her costs and reasonable attorneys' fees; however, if the public body wins, the court can award costs and fees to the public body only if the suit was frivolous or groundless.